venenux/simpleticket/README.md

 Differences from original:

 * Attachments are opened in new pop-up window, no more angry!
+* Auto ticket cross-references using #XXXX in staff panel if click will be redirect if ticket number exists.
 * Collaborators from internal creating new ticket without reply!
 * Works with old browsers and runs in olders systems! no limits!
 * Responsive theming, improved interface (WIP).